marcoamonteiro/pi-GAN/README.md

 ## Training a Model

 The main training script can be found in train.py.
+Majority of hyperparameters for training and evaluation are set in the curriculums.py file. (see file for more details) We provide curriculums recommended for CelebA, Cats, and CARLA.

 ##### Relevant Flags: